arunguni/Project2-Compose/README.md

 ## Overview

-This project demonstrates the implementation of a Secure DevOps pipeline using Docker, Docker Compose, and Jenkins pipelines.
+This assignment demonstrates the implementation of a Secure DevOps pipeline using Docker, Docker Compose, and Jenkins pipelines.
 The objective was to establish a streamlined process for continuous integration and deployment of a basic Node.js web application.

 ## Completed Tasks